Serbian Chamber of Commerce

 The Chamber of Commerce and Industry of Serbia (abbr.
-CCIS or PKS) is independent, modern and responsible non-budget institution, the national association of all Serbian businesses which its tradition, experience, and knowledge put in the best interest of its members and the economy of Serbia.
-To establish Serbia as a country with great investment potential, free market economy and open borders, a country prepared to be competitively integrated into the European mainstream.
-A century and a half long tradition of the chamber system of Serbia and widely spread chamber network encompassing sixteen Regional Chamber of Commerce, two Provincial Chambers, Belgrade Chamber of Commerce and Industry and nine representative offices abroad are supporting economy and the business community.
+CCIS or PKS) is an independent, and non-budget institution.
+Its stated objectives are to support the national association of all Serbian businesses; to establish Serbia as a country with great investment potential, free market economy, and open borders; and prepare Serbia to be competitively integrated into the European mainstream.
+The CCIS operates a widely spread chamber network encompassing sixteen Regional Chamber of Commerce, two Provincial Chambers, the Belgrade Chamber of Commerce, and Industry, and nine representative offices abroad.

 History

 Serbian Chamber of Commerce was founded in 1857.
 It was the first commercial association called " Trade Board ".
 In 1870 the trade committees were formed in Šabac, Smederevo, Valjevo.
 Later, in 1910 they founded the Industrial, Commercial and Workers Association.
 In 1931 the chambers were recognized as public law organizations and advisory bodies of the state administration.
 After the Second World War in 1945 begins with the establishment of branch chambers.
 In 1962 the reversed branch of commerce were established and uniform Chamber of Commerce also.
 In 2001 the effective Reform Act chambers happened.
 The changes were made to the Law on Chambers of Commerce in 2009.
 In 2013 came into force the new Law on Chambers of Commerce.